The ultimate performance of the Rasnik 3-point alignment system: Principles

-The black-to-white transition is contained, in this case, by a row of $10$ pixels.
-The content of the pixels is displayed in the right-hand picture in yellow dots, forming a Fresnel Edge Diffraction curve.
-After differentiation, the top of the Gaussian-like curve through the black dots is a measure for the contour position.
-In standard Rasnik systems (pixel pitch of 10 $\mu$m, and sensor dimension of 4 mm x 3 mm), this contour position is determined with a precision of \textasciitilde $\SI{0.2}{\mu m}$.
-This measurement is performed $15$ k times along the total contour length of $\SI{100}{mm}$, both in the X and Y directions, resulting in a spatial resolution of \textasciitilde $\SI{1.5}{nm}$ \textit{per image}.
+The position of the image on the sensor is defined by black-white contours of the pattern: see fig.~\ref{fig:pixcon}.
+The black-to-white transition is confined, in this case, by a row of $10$ pixels.
+The content of the pixels is displayed in the right-hand picture in red dots, forming a Fresnel edge diffraction curve.
+After differentiation, the top of the Gaussian-like curve through the blue dots is a measure for the contour position.
+In standard Rasnik systems (pixel pitch of $\SI{10}{\mu m}$, and sensor dimension of $4$ mm $\times$ $3$ mm), this contour position is determined with a precision of \textasciitilde$~\SI{0.2}{\mu m}$.
+This measurement is performed $15$k times along the total contour length of $\SI{100}{mm}$, both in the $x$ and $y$ directions, resulting in a spatial resolution of \textasciitilde $\SI{1.5}{nm}$ \textit{per image}.

-Of all possible patterns, the chessboard pattern has the highest possible contour length, both, and equal, in the X and Y direction.
+Of all possible patterns, the chessboard pattern has the highest possible contour length in the $x$ and $y$ direction.
+Note also that the contour length is equal in both directions.
 The smaller the chess fields, the longer the total contour lengths.
-Because of diffraction, the ratio of the white and black pixel contents decreases with decreasing chess field size, approaching unity for small chess fields (gray image), so there is an optimal chess field size.
+Because of diffraction, the ratio of the white and black pixel contents decreases with decreasing chess field size, approaching unity for small chess fields (gray image).
+This implies that there is an optimal chess field size.

-The range of a Rasnik system is determined by the size of the coded mask: if the optical axis (starting at the pixel sensor centre, and running through the optical centre of the lens) crosses the coded mask, an analysable image will be generated.
-The X and Y response of the image analysis routine versus a mask displacement would be periodical.
-In order to mark the coarse position on the mask, each ninth column and row of chess fields is coded digitally by inverting black and white, setting a valid bit.
-In this way, 8 bits are available for identifying the $9^{\text{th}}$, $18^{\text{th}}$, $27^{\text{th}}$ row or column, and an arbitrarily large mask (and therefore dynamic range) can be realised.
+The \textbf{range of measurement} of a Rasnik system is determined by the size of the coded mask: if the optical axis crosses a plain chess field coded mask, an analysable image will be generated.
+For a pure chess field pattern, the $x$ and $y$ response of the image analysis routine versus a mask displacement would be periodical.
+To break the periodicity, each ninth column and row of chess fields is coded digitally by inverting black and white, setting a valid bit.
+In this way, 8 bits are available for identifying the $9^{\text{th}}$, $18^{\text{th}}$, $27^{\text{th}}$, etc. row or column, and an arbitrarily large mask (and therefore dynamic range) can be realised.